AiEson/SCANet/README.md

 # SCANet
-The official PyTorch implementation of Paper "SCANet: Split Coordinate Attention Network for Building Footprint Extraction".
+The official PyTorch implementation of Paper "".